bbarni2020/tankbattle/README.md

 1. **Run the Game** 🚀

-   Navigate to the project directory and execute the `main.py` script:
+   Navigate to the project directory and execute the `main.py` script (this is the file you will edit, make your tank in it):

    ```bash
    python main.py